yusha-g/Structural-Engineering-Calculations/README.md

 So, the given test output for utilityRatioForFlexture is valid for the set of inputs in moment_capacity.sm

-### Omission of Exponent in test output value
+### Omission of Exponent in utilityRatioForFlexture
 - As mentioned above, the value of test output value is coming to 0.8465 x 10^-3
 - However, only 0.8465 is mentioned in the document.

-### Mislabelling type of data in Moment Capacity Calculator
+### Input Categorization in Moment Capacity Calculator
 - in moment_capacity.sm variables are categorized into 2:
     - Local inputs
     - Imported Inputs (from developer test)
-- Among this, dFromTop and dFromBott is categorized as local inputs even though they are calculated in developer_test.
+- Among this, dFromTop and dFromBott are categorized as local inputs even though they are calculated in developer_test.
 - It would be more fitting if dFromTop and dFromBott were classified as Imported Inputs.

 ## Testing